ljvmiranda921/multilinguality-at-the-edge/README.md

 # Multilinguality at the Edge: Developing Language Models for the Global South

+Where and how language models (LMs) are deployed determines who can benefit from them.
+However, there are several challenges that prevent effective deployment of LMs in non-English-speaking and hardware-constrained communities in the Global South.
+We call this challenge the last mile: the intersection of multilinguality and edge deployment, where the goals are aligned but the technical requirements often compete.
+Studying these two fields together is both a need, as linguistically diverse communities often face the most severe infrastructure constraints, and an opportunity, as edge and multilingual NLP research remain largely siloed.

-This repository contains all the experiments and analyses for the paper ["Multilinguality at the Edge: Developing Language Models for the Global South"]().
+To understand the state of the art and the challenges of combining the two areas, we survey 232 papers that tackle this problem across the language modelling pipeline, from data collection to development and deployment.
+This repository contains all the experiments and analyses for this work and serves as an accompaniment for the survey paper, ["Multilinguality at the Edge: Developing Language Models for the Global South"]().

 ## Installation & Usage